SEI2-jeddah/hw-week1-day2-javascript/README.md

 ### Your solution here:
 1. What is `a`?
 ```
-a is number
+a is 'bongos'
 ```
 2. What is `b`?
 ```
-b is string
+b is true
 ```
 3. What is `c`?
 ```
-c is Boolean
+c is 'bongos'
 ```

 ## Concatenation